Move to Panama: Where to Start

 The Pensionado Visa is the best option for qualifying retirees.
 The only catch is that you can’t work in Panama.
 You can, however, work remotely for a foreign company.

-Panama does not accept income from a 401K, mutual funds, annuities, or job or rental income.
-To qualify for the Pensionado visa, you must already receive Social Security, a pension, or military retirement. (the only exception is if an annuity was set up by your previous employer for your retirement)
+Panama does not accept income from 401 (k) plans, mutual funds, annuities, or employment or rental income.
+To qualify for the Pensionado visa, you must already receive Social Security benefits, a pension, or military retirement benefits.
+In some cases, a lifetime annuity will be eligible.

 income requirements for visa in panama